kakatcy/pro-mern-book/README.md

      - added "Apply" button and "Reset" button to control filters
 2. Typed Input
      - added a filter based on "Effort", the value is an integer.
 So I added two input fields to specify the maximum and minimum Effort values.
+3. Edit Form
+     - implemented the edit page for issues, also added Prev and Next links in this page.